Wednesday, February 16, 2022

 1. Prepare the Spinach:

-- If using fresh spinach, wash it thoroughly and remove any tough stems.
+- If using fresh spinach, wash it thoroughly under running water and remove any tough stems.

-- If using frozen spinach, thaw it completely and squeeze out excess water.
+- If using frozen spinach, thaw it completely and squeeze out any excess water to avoid watery batter.

 2. Make the Batter:

 - In a blender or food processor, combine the spinach, eggs, milk, water, sugar, and a pinch of salt.
-Blend until smooth.
+Blend until the mixture is smooth and well combined.

-- Add the flour gradually while blending until a smooth batter forms.
-You can adjust the consistency by adding more water if needed.
+- Gradually add the cake flour while blending until a smooth batter forms.
+If the batter is too thick, adjust the consistency by adding a little more water until it reaches a pourable consistency.

 3. Rest the Batter:

-- Let the batter rest for about 30 minutes to allow the gluten to relax and the flavors to meld.
+- Let the batter rest for about 30 minutes.
+This allows the gluten to relax, resulting in more tender crepes and helps the flavors to meld.

 4. Cook the Crepes:

-- Heat a non-stick skillet or crepe pan over medium heat and lightly grease it with oil or butter.
+- Heat a non-stick skillet or crepe pan over medium heat.
+Lightly grease it with a small amount of oil or butter.

-- Pour a small ladleful of batter onto the hot skillet, swirling it around to spread it thinly and evenly.
+- Pour a small ladleful of the batter onto the hot skillet, quickly swirling it around to spread the batter into a thin, even layer.

-- Cook the crepe for about 1-2 minutes on one side until lightly golden brown, then flip and cook for another 1-2 minutes on the other side.
+- Cook the crepe for about 1-2 minutes on one side until lightly golden brown, then gently flip it using a spatula and cook for another 1-2 minutes on the other side until golden.

 - Repeat with the remaining batter, stacking the cooked crepes on a plate as you go.